MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntstrsafe/nf-ntstrsafe-rtlstringcchcopyexw.md

   <tr>
     <td><b>STATUS_BUFFER_OVERFLOW</b></td>
     <td>
       This <i>warning</i> status means the copy operation did not complete due to insufficient space in the destination buffer.
-If STRSAFE_NO_TRUNCATION is set in <i>dwFlags</i>, the destination buffer is not modified.
+If <b>STRSAFE_NO_TRUNCATION</b> is set in <i>dwFlags</i>, the destination buffer is not modified.
 If the flag is not set, the destination buffer contains a truncated version of the created string.
     </td>
   </tr>
   <tr>